• Skip to primary navigation

 Uses for Garlic Confit & Garlic-Infused Oil

-These meltingly tender, spreadable cloves and their fragrant infused oil are kitchen gold — a savory, oil-infused delicacy that instantly elevates everyday cooking.
+These meltingly tender, spreadable cloves and their fragrant infused oil are kitchen gold.

 Spread the cloves onto toast, pizza, flatbreads, or sandwiches.
 Stir them into pasta, sauces, soups, and salad dressings.
-Add to roasted veggies, fish, chicken, meat, hummus, or grain bowls for instant depth and an umami-rich boost.
-I haven’t yet met a savory dish that isn’t better with garlic confit.
+Add to roasted veggies, fish, chicken, meat, hummus, or grain bowls.
+I haven't yet met a savory dish that isn't better with garlic confit.

 And don't forget the oil — drizzle it over vegetables, whisk into vinaigrettes, spoon over warm bread, or use it anywhere you'd reach for olive oil and want it infused with garlic.